 In low lighting, the Z1 captures a good amount of detail, but the image isn't as sharp and the noise and red overtones are even heavier.
 You can tell the image processor is doing its work here, but to no real avail.
 Snapping the same picture in the same conditions, the LG G2 takes in a bit less light, but makes for a much "cleaner" image overall, albeit with noticeable post-processing.

-The Xperia Z1 also uses image processing to reinforce contours; it's less emphasised than on the Xperia Z, but it still deteriorates the quality of the images, especially when you zoom in, and the quality only gets worse further out towards the edges, much more so than on competing smartphone cameras.
+The Xperia Z1 also uses image processing to reinforce contours; it's not as heavily emphasised than on the Xperia Z, but it still deteriorates the quality of the images, especially when you zoom in, and the quality only gets worse the further you go towards the edges, much more so than on competing smartphone cameras.

 But it shoots and focuses quickly, similarly to the Galaxy S4 and G2.
 In terms of speed and responsiveness, the Z1's camera is great and the interface has been revised with more options and modes.
-One example is the augmented reality mode, which shows virtual content on the screen—a fun feature for kids to play with.
+One example is the augmented reality mode, which shows virtual content on the screen—a fun feature for kids.